mstksg/inCode/copy/entries/pararrow.md

 Yup!

-#### Well..

-Okay, well...if the downfall to this idea is obvious to you know...in my defense, *I* thought it was a worthwhile endeavor back then :)

-In any case, let's try implementing it, and let's see where things go wrong.
+Let's try implementing it, and let's see where things go wrong.

 ParArrow
 --------